Universal consistency of the $k$-NN rule in metric spaces and Nagata dimension. III: Nagata dimension

-\begin{rmrk} In $\R^2=\C$ the family of closed balls of radius one centred at the vectors $\exp(2\pi ki/5)$, $k=1,2,\ldots,5$, has multiplicity $5$ and admits no proper subfamily containing all the centres.
-Therefore, the Nagata dimension of $\ell^2(2)$ is at least $5$.
-Since the plane can be covered with $6$ cones having the central angle $\pi/3$, Example \ref{ex:cones} implies that $\dim_{Nag}(\ell^2(2))= 5$. \end{rmrk}
+\begin{rmrk} In $\R^2=\C$ the family of closed balls of radius one centred at the vectors $\exp(2\pi ki/5)$, $k=1,2,\ldots,5$, has multiplicity $5$ (they all contain the origin) and is disconnected, that is, none of the balls contains the centre of another.
+Therefore, by Proposition \ref{ex:famdesconexa}, the Nagata dimension of $\ell^2(2)$ is at least $4$.

-\begin{rmrk} The exact values of the Nagata dimension of the higher-dimensional Euclidean spaces seem to be still unknown, this was stated as an open problem in \cite{nagata_open}. \end{rmrk}